 If you have not experienced hypnotherapy before, or been disappointed by a previous therapeutic experience, it is worth considering what makes a good hypnotherapist.
 My professional body, the Corporation of Advanced Hypnotherapy have devised the Atkinson-Ball standard.
 Bill Atkinson-Ball founded the Corporation in the 1980s.
 I have discussed his contribution to the hypnotherapy profession, and what it means for you, the client, in another post.

 I must give credit for most of this material to the Corporation of Advanced Hypnotherapy.
-To see the original go to http://advancedhypnotherapyregister.co.uk/standards I have adapted it in a few places in order to explain what I do having developed my work over twelve years of practise.
+To see the original go to http://advancedhypnotherapyregister.co.uk/standards I have adapted it in a few places in order to explain what I do having developed my work over thirteen years of practise.

 What is special about Advanced Hypnotherapy